Roberh18/AI_SPRING_2026/SSM-AST/scripts_overview.md

   --lr 1e-3
 ```

-Essential: Optional for final evaluation.
+Optional for final evaluation.
 Required only for Mamba-3 LM comparison.

 GPU/checkpoint requirements: Requires modern NVIDIA GPU and special Mamba-3/Triton setup.
 The script is optimized for A100/H100 and may fail on V100 or older GPUs.